domaindrivendev/Swashbuckle.AspNetCore/README.md

 [![Help Wanted][help-wanted-badge]][help-wanted-issues]

-[Swagger][swagger] tooling for APIs built with ASP.NET Core.
+[OpenAPI][swagger] (Swagger) tooling for APIs built with ASP.NET Core.

 Generate beautiful API documentation, including a UI to explore and test operations, directly from your application code.

-In addition to its [Swagger 2.0 and OpenAPI 3.0][swagger-specification] generator, Swashbuckle also provides an embedded version of the awesome [swagger-ui][swagger-ui] project that's powered by the generated Swagger JSON documents.
+In addition to its [Swagger 2.0 and OpenAPI 3.0/3.1][swagger-specification] generator, Swashbuckle.AspNetCore also provides an embedded version of the awesome [swagger-ui][swagger-ui] project that's powered by the generated OpenAPI JSON documents.
 This means you can complement your API with living documentation that's always in sync with the latest code.
 Best of all, it requires minimal coding and maintenance, allowing you to focus on building an awesome API.

-But that's not all...
+But that's not all!

-Once you have an API that can describe itself with a Swagger document, you've opened the treasure chest of Swagger-based tools including a client generator that can be targeted to a wide range of popular platforms.
+Once you have an API that can describe itself with a OpenAPI document, you've opened the treasure chest of OpenAPI-based tools including a client generator that can be targeted to a wide range of popular platforms.
 See [swagger-codegen][swagger-codegen] for more details.

+> [!IMPORTANT]
+> Version 10.0 of Swashbuckle.AspNetCore introduces breaking changes due to upgrading our dependency on [Microsoft.OpenApi][microsoft-openapi]
+> to version 2.x.x to add support for generating OpenAPI 3.1 documents.
+Please see _[Migrating to Swashbuckle.AspNetCore v10][v10-migration]_ for more details.

 ## Compatibility